filiptibell/zap-language-server/README.md

 - 🔮 Information on hover for keywords, primitive types, and user-defined types
 - 🪄 Completion for keywords, primitive types, and user-defined types
-- 🎯 Go to definition for user-defined types
+- 🎯 Go to definition & renaming for user-defined types
 - 📝 Full document auto-formatting

 ## Language Server